 The quick ratio for your pharmacy is 6.7.

-To determine whether or not a company’s quick ratio is “too high,” you must look at the business’s complete financial picture.
-Perform the quick ratio calculation as of several points in time.
+To determine whether or not a company’s quick ratio is too high, perform the quick ratio calculation as of several points in time.
 If it is consistently abnormally high, consider whether the business might make more effective use of its cash.

 Less Than 1